 Q: How is img2img different from IP-Adapter for style transfer?

-img2img literally starts from the reference image as noise — output is shaped like the reference.
-IP-Adapter encodes the reference semantically through CLIP and biases generation — output can have completely different composition but matching style.
-For style transfer, IP-Adapter is better.
+img2img literally starts from the reference as the initial latent, so the output is shaped like the reference.
+IP-Adapter encodes the reference semantically through CLIP and biases generation, so the output can have completely different composition but matching style.
+For style transfer, IP-Adapter (or Flux Redux on Flux) is better.

-Q: My reference is photorealistic but output is illustration-style.
+Q: My reference is photorealistic but the output is illustration-style.
 Why?

 The text prompt or checkpoint is overriding the reference style.
 Switch to a photorealistic checkpoint, shorten the prompt, and consider IP-Adapter at scale 0.85.